cehanagan/bsm_tutorial/README.md

 # BSM Tutorial

+WARNING!
+There is an error in NB3 for computing the areal and shear strains.
+I need to fix the orientation matrix to account for c and d coupling coefficients from the xml metadata.

 These notebooks aim to provide a user-friendly way to understand borehole strainmeter data availability and processing.
 Jump to the last **Notebooks** section to see the details of each jupyter notebook.
 Below follows step-by-step instructions for downloading and installing necessary dependencies to run the notebooks in a Docker container.

 ### 1. Install Docker